webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

                                             age behavior will run on each page.
                                             If 0, a behavior can run until finis
                                             h.            [number] [default: 90]
+      --postLoadDelay                       If >0, amount of time to sleep (in s econds) after page has loaded, befor
+                                            e taking screenshots / getting text
+                                            / running behaviors
+                                                           [number] [default: 0]
       --pageExtraDelay, --delay             If >0, amount of time to sleep (in s econds) after behaviors before movin
                                             g on to next page